 Appendix X1 – Contributors and Reviewers

-This lists the people that have created and improved the practice guide.
+This lists the people who have created and improved the practice guide.

 Appendix X2 – Attributes that Influence Tailoring